 What can you expect?

-Patients on ICU require a high level of care and observation.
-These are patients who are considered to be well enough/independent when not in hospital to the point that ICU care is appropriate.
+Patients in ICU require a high level of care and observation.
+These are patients who are considered to be well enough/independent when not in the hospital to the point that ICU care is appropriate.
 There should also be something that ICU is offering that cannot be given on the ward (ex: administration of potassium via a central line, intubation and ventilation, etc).